CentOS 8 EOL: Know Your Support Options

 For many organizations who left RHEL for CentOS due to pricing concerns, a move back to RHEL may not be in the budget -- and paying Red Hat for the pleasure of getting there may upset some stomachs.

-For those who need to move back to RHEL and don’t want to pay Red Hat for consultancy on the migration, OpenLogic can provide consultative guidance and migration services.
+For those who need to move back to RHEL and don’t want to pay Red Hat for help with their CentOS migration, OpenLogic can provide consultative guidance and migration planning services.

 CentOS 8 Support From the Community